 HUBZone Program Background

 The HUBZone Empowerment Act became law as part of the Small Business Reauthorization Act of 1997.
-The Small Business Administration (SBA) regulates and implements the program, determines which businesses are eligible to receive HUBZone contracts, maintains a database of qualified HUBZone businesses that federal agencies can use to locate vendors, and adjudicates protests of eligibility to receive HUBZone contracts.
+The Small Business Administration (SBA) regulates and implements the program, determines which businesses are eligible to receive HUBZone contracts, maintains a database of qualified HUBZone businesses, and adjudicates protests of eligibility to receive HUBZone contracts.

-HUBZones are determined by economic indicators and include economically-challenged urban and suburban census tracts, non-metropolitan counties, lands within the external boundaries of Indian reservations, qualified base closure areas, and/or other designated areas.
+HUBZones are determined by economic indicators and include qualified urban and suburban census tracts, non-metropolitan counties, lands within the external boundaries of Indian reservations, qualified base closure areas, and/or other designated areas.
+See HUBZone Map for more details.

 A business must meet the following criteria to become certified as a HUBZone company: